mattjgarland/keeljs/README.md

 There is no end of recursion:

-    x is y then x equals a greater than b
+    x is y then x equals z greater than p

 As long as you can draw a binary tree of your statement, it should work.